-The Chicago wrongful death lawyers from Krzak Rundio Law Group understand that filing a lawsuit against an individual, group, or corporation that caused your loved one to lose their life will not erase your grief, but it may provide answers, assist in bringing financial security, and bring closure to a family that is struggling to move forward.
+The Chicago wrongful death lawyers from Krzak Rundio Gorman, Injury Attorneys understand that filing a lawsuit against an individual, group, or corporation that caused your loved one to lose their life will not erase your grief, but it may provide answers, assist in bringing financial security, and bring closure to a family that is struggling to move forward.
 When negligence, carelessness, or wrongful actions cause a life to be lost, this is the time to fight back—to protect others from getting harmed in a similar manner.

 When a family loses a loved one in a tragic accident or incident that could have been prevented, we call that death one that is ‘wrongful’.
 In the legal world, this is known as a wrongful death.
 In personal injury law, a family may be able to file a wrongful death lawsuit against a negligent individual, corporation, or group on behalf of their loved one if it can be proven that negligent actions or inaction directly led to or was a cause of the deceased individual’s passing.